-R4.1 Where either:

-- (i) a bypass of the biological or disinfection process -at the sewage treatment plant is discharged from the premises during either dry or wet weather conditions; or - (ii) a wet weather sewage treatment plant overflow occurs, which for the purpose of this condition is defined as being when the inflow rate to the sewage treatment plant exceeds 417.417 L/s: or - (iii) an overflow has occurred from the reticulation system that has discharged to waters or could reasonably be expected to discharge to waters, the licensee must give each of the notifications listed below.
-For (ii) and or (iii) above, this notification requirement commences on 1-July 15 December 2000.
+- R4.1 Where either: - (i) a bypass of the biological or disinfection process at the sewage treatment plant is discharged from the premises during either dry or wet weather conditions; - a wet weather sewage treatment plant overflow occurs, (which for the purpose of this condition is defined as being when the effluent flow rate from the sewage treatment plant exceeds 1200 L/s); or - (iii) an overflow has occurred from the reticulation system that has discharged to waters or could reasonably be expected to discharge to waters, the licensee must give each of the notifications listed below.
 Each notification is to be given as soon as practicable after the licensee or one of the licensee's employees or agents becomes aware of the incident, and in the case of (b) below, becomes aware that the incident is of significance for public health.
 Notifications must be made to the following groups or organisations in the following manner:

-- (a) telephoning the EPA's Pollution Line service on 131 555; - (b) for incidents of public health significance, advising the Department of Health by fax on (02) 9816 0377 (during office hours) and by telephone on 0411 264 070 (after hours);

-- (c) except in the case of wet weather overflows, advising the relevant local council(s) by fax; and - (d) issuing a media release to the media which, for dry weather bypasses or overflows, should that are of public health significance.
-This media release must include details (if known) of the nature of the operational incident that led to the bypass, or overflow; and - (e) For (a), (c) and (dplacing a notification of the details of the overflow on an Internet page accessible from a prominently and appropriately labelled link (URL) from the Internet home page www.sydneywater.com.au.
+- (a) telephoning the EPA's Pollution Line service on 131 555; - (b) for incidents of public health significance, advising the Department of Health by fax on (02) 9816 0377 (during office hours) and by telephone on 0411 264 070 (after hours); - (c) except in the case of wet weather overflows, advising the relevant local council(s) by fax; - issuing a media release to the media for dry weather bypasses or overflows that are of public health significance.
+This media release must include details (if known) of the nature of the operational incident that led to the bypass or overflow; and - (e) placing a notification of the details of the overflow on an Internet page accessible from a prominently and appropriately labelled link (URL) from the Internet home page www.sydneywater.com.au.